Dunaliella: Practical importance

 Economically, Dunaliella, particularly D. salina and D. bardawil, serves great value due to its high accumulation of β-carotenoids.
 The pigment is exploited for a variety of uses such as cosmetics, natural food-colouring agents, nutritional supplements, and animal feed.
-It is also used for treating harmful wastewater plants through adsorbing, sequestering, and metabolizing heavy metal ions.
-Its biotechnological potential has long been exploited ever since it was found that certain species can have up 16% of their dry-weight being composed of β-carotenoids and that lakes and lagoons that turn pink or red, contain very high populations of D. salina that make up as much as 13.8% of the dry organic matter – such as in Pink Lake, Victoria, Australia.
+It is also used for treating harmful wastewater plants through adsorbing, sequestering, and metabolisation of heavy metal ions.
+Its biotechnological potential has long been exploited ever since it was found that certain species can have up 16% of their dry-weight being composed of β-carotenoids, and that lakes and lagoons that turn pink or red, contain very high populations of D. salina that make up as much as 13.8% of the dry organic matter – such as in Pink Lake, Victoria, Australia.

 Dunaliella also serves as a very important model organism in understanding how algae adapts to and regulates itself in different salt concentrations.
 In fact, the idea for developing solutes to maintain osmotic balance in other organic matter originated from the osmoregulatory abilities of Dunaliella.

 D. salina and D. bardawil are also widely studied and currently used in biopharmaceuticals.
 An example includes nuclear transformations that led to the production HBsAg protein.
 This protein has significant epidemiologic importance to the hepatitis B virus as well as the potential of being carrier of epitopes for many other pathogens.
 Dunaliella is also used in the context of medicine for asthma, eczema, cataracts, and even cancer.

 On top of its involvement in the consumer, food, and health industries, Dunaliella is also becoming very useful in biofuel research.
 D. salina in particular can accumulate very high amounts of starches and lipids under stressful conditions; both of which are very critical in creating successful biofuels.
 Since other genera of green algae have complications in growth effectiveness under stressful conditions such as hypersaline environments, D. salina serves as very helpful organism for researching optimal stress levels for optimal biomass production conditions.